viewzavr/library-one/README.md

 # library-one

-An idea is that everyone may pull-request here links to any Viewzavr modules and they will be available to everyone who import this library.
+An idea is that everyone may pull-request here links to any Viewzavr modules and thus make them available to everyone who import this library.

+# Future plans

+Make a "checkbox" installation of modules/libraries.
+Thus only things that are selected by a user will be loaded.

 # License